peteryuhang/code-knowledge/the-pragmatic-programmer.md

   - Don’t just test your code, but test your assumptions as well
   - Prioritize your effort.
 Spend time on the important aspects; more than likely, these are the hard parts
   - Don’t be a slave to history.
 Don’t let existing code dictate future code.
 Don’t let what you’ve already done constrain what you do next—be ready to refactor

+### Algorithm Speed

+- The `O()` notation doesn’t apply just to time; you can use it to represent any other resources used by an algorithm
+  - eg. memory consumption
+- You also need to be pragmatic about choosing appropriate algorithms, the fastest one is not always the best for the job
+  - eg. Given a small input set, a straightforward insertion sort will perform just as well as a quick sort
+  - eg. Need to be careful if the algorithm you choose has a high setup cost